aepii/CubeTutor/README.md

 ## Technologies Used

 - **Frontend**:
-  - HTML, CSS
+  - Django templates for rendering HTML and managing the UI.
-  - JavaScript (for rendering with Three.js)
+  - JavaScript for interactivity, using Three.js for 3D visualization.

 - **Backend**:
-  - Django (Python)
+  - Django
-  - Django REST Framework (DRF)
+  - Django REST Framework

 ## Core Functionality